|George Washington's inkwell in |

 - The influence his family arms had on the design of the flag might not therefore have been helpful.
 (See #7 below for my take on the Betsy Ross story as misdirection.)

 Does it matter whether Washington's arms contributed to the creation of the Stars and Stripes?
 Yes, it does.
-When the full story is told, it helps us appreciate Washington's greatness, and why he was first among the Founding Fathers.
+When the full story is told, it helps us appreciate Washington's greatness, why he was first among the Founding Fathers.
 It gives us some strong insights into how he looked at the world and how he wanted to be perceived.
 He was both a man of his times and a man for all times.

 Seven Shreds of Evidence